Hube2/acf-medium-editor/readme.txt

 For more information see [MediumEditor](https://github.com/yabwe/medium-editor#mediumeditor) and [MediumButton](https://github.com/arcs-/MediumButton#mediumbutton)

+== Custom Editor Styles ==

+The styles used in the medium editor for elementa is inherited from WP.
+If you want to override these styles create a file named "medium-editor-syle.css" in your theme folder.
+If this file exists is will be automatcially enqueued on all pages where ACF fields appear.

 == Add Custom Buttons in Code ==

 This filter is applied to the custom buttons before they are validated as having all the correct